Server-side tracking vs. client-side tracking

 A hybrid method of server-side tracking, also known as a first-party collector, combines the ease of client-side data collection with the control and security of server-side tracking.
 Although hybrid tracking might slightly compromise data accuracy because it still partly relies on the browser, it’s more convenient to use than a purely client-side approach.

-While server-side trackers are undetectable in browsers, companies using them to gather personal data must clearly explain their tracking methods in their privacy policies.
+It’s important to underline that companies using server-side tracking to gather personal data must clearly explain their tracking methods in their privacy policies.
 They also have to get visitor consent to collect personal data, just like they would with client-side trackers.

 Learn more about server-side tracking: